7 Most Difficult Games Like Dark Souls (Series) Where Everything Wants To Kill You

 Tired of dying frequently in Dark Souls?
 Do you want to play something that’s challenging but less punishing?
 Lords of the Fallen might just be the game you are looking for.

-The Witcher 3: Wild Hunt - One of the best open-world games like Dark Souls
+The Witcher 3: Wild Hunt

 Middle Earth: Shadow Of Mordor

-Mysterious earthquakes and sounds of ugly creatures somewhere near the vicinity do a good job of letting you know that you should be prepared for anything that can come across you out of nowhere.
+Mysterious earthquakes and sounds of ugly creatures somewhere near you do a good job of letting you know of the imminent danger.
 You never know what’s waiting for you just around the next corner.
 It toys with your mind.

 The dungeon feels alive when the torchlight cast shadows across the stone walls and surface.
 Underneath its gorgeous sheen lies an unforgiving role-playing game, which will remind you of the early days of PC gaming.
 It's claustrophobic, unforgiving, and relentless all the way through.
 If you're a true Dark Souls fan, you're already used to the whooping.
 Jump right in!